Terrence Martin, Sr.

 AFT Vice President

-Terrence Martin, Sr. is executive vice president of the Detroit Federation of Teachers (DFT), a union committed to providing Detroit’s students and their families with safe, thriving and welcoming public schools.
-An outspoken advocate for social, educational and economic justice, Martin has spent the past decade fighting for students, educators and the people of Detroit.
+Terrence Martin, Sr. is currently serving as president of the Detroit Federation of Teachers (DFT), a union committed to providing Detroit’s students and their families with safe, thriving and welcoming public schools.
+Martin was elected to this position in November 2018.
+Before being elected as president, Martin was serving in the capacity as Executive Vice President.
+An outspoken advocate for social, educational and economic justice in the city of Detroit, Martin has spent the past decade fighting for students, educators and the people of Detroit.
 He is a native of Detroit and attended Detroit public schools.

-He is an athlete who played basketball in high school and college and as a semi-professional.
-Martin is an active member of the Omega Psi Phi Fraternity Inc., and the proud father of a son who is a public school student in Detroit.
+Martin is an athlete who played high school, college basketball, and semi-professional basketball.
+He is an active member of the Omega Psi Phi Fraternity, Incorporated and the proud father of a son who attends Detroit Public Schools Community District.